-Because oversight of the gas industry has been left to the states in so many instances, it is particularly important for citizens to be informed about staffing and funding for these agencies
+Because oversight of the gas industry has been left to the states in so many instances, it is particularly important for citizens to be informed about these agencies.
+Evidence shows that the role of Pennsylvania's Department of Health as an effective citizen advocate in regard to the Marcellus Shale industry is seriously undermined due to structural impediments and lack of funding, Thus the first line of defense is left to other agencies, primarily the DEP.

-Pennsylvania's Department of Health would be the obvious key player in safeguarding the public, but even before fracking became a hot issue, the department received low grades, characterized as under-funded and understaffed.
+Pennsylvania's Department of Health would be the obvious key player in safeguarding the public, but even before fracking became a hot issue, the department received low grades, characterized as underfunded and understaffed.
 The University of Pittsburgh's Associate Dean of Public Health Practice found that while public health entities exist at every level of government, "respective sources of authority are distributed among various departments without coordinated oversight and accountability among numerous agencies" (Potter, 2008).
 Furthermore, Pennsylvania ranks 50th in the number of public health workers per citizen, with 37 workers per 100,000 citizens, compared to a national average of 158/100,000 (Goldstein, 2011).

 Public health officials had expected to get a share of the revenue being generated by the state's new Marcellus Shale impact fee to undertake the new responsibilities.
 But representatives from Governor Tom Corbett's office and the state Senate cut the health appropriation to zero during final negotiations.
 As a result, the Department of Health is left with a new workload but no funding for it.
+SB790, introduced in 2013, would give \$3 million from the natural gas impact fee to the health department to create a public health registry and study air quality and health impacts (O'Connell, 2014).
 Health clinics, a resource for many uninsured people in areas where shale gas drilling is occurring, have also been subject to financial cuts.
-However, the Pennsylvania Supreme Court has temporarily halted the health center closings and has asked for a speedy hearing on litigation surrounding this issue (Giammarise, 2013).
+However, the Pennsylvania Supreme Court placed a temporarily injunction on further health center closings in 2013 (Giammarise, 2013).